Shlok2002/Shlok2002/README.md

  - I'm [Shlok Kamat](https://www.linkedin.com/in/shlok-kamat-b196bb1b9/).
  - A Freshman currently enrolled at [Shiv Nadar University](https://snu.edu.in "Website") in Electrical and Electronics Engineering .
  - I'm currently undergoing a refresher course in Python.
- - I aim to learn the basics of data science in this year, i.e. 2021.
+ - I aim to learn the basics of data analytics in this year, i.e. 2021.